shariq101/shariq101/README.md

 ### Shariq Ansari's Github Page 👋

-Hi, My name is Shariq Ansari, I am currently working as Data Engineer.
+Hi, My name is Shariq Ansari, I am currently working as Data/ Software Engineer.
 I love Integrating Data from various sources and running Analysis on them.
 I am excited about how we can collect Healthcare data and help consumers make good life choices in Real-time.